MeladH/nmapbrute-force/README.md

 # nmapbrute-force

-This project for scanning open ports for 100 ports,1000 ports, 65535 ports and brute force attack for password/s, username/s, defult port
+This script for scanning open ports for 100 ports,1000 ports, 65535 ports and brute force attack for password/s, username/s, defult port

 How to use it?